Blogs

 Monitoring and Repeatability – Work with your team members to assess the tasks against the procedure to ensure what is documented is what is really occurring when the task is performed.
 Lean on your subject matter experts to make important updates to the procedures to keep them aligned with the work that is being completed, including any hand offs.
 Repeatability will be a priceless attribute when handing a procedure over to an internal auditor, or a regulator as part of an audit or exam.

 All control breaches need to go through investigation, but when an error is identified, the following three steps must also be completed.
-Without taking these steps, even if the control identifies findings, how effective is your control?
+Without taking these steps, even if the control identifies findings, the effectiveness of your control is questionable.

 Root Cause – Determine if there is truly an error or if the breach is a false positive.